Table of Contents

 Extended Periods of Separation

-Apart from daily separation, there may be times that you may have to leave your cat for extended periods of time.
+Apart from daily separation, there may be times that you may have to leave your cat for extended periods.

-You may be going on a vacation, a work trip, making a visit out of town, or -I hate to be grim but- there may be an emergency that requires you to stay at the hospital for a lengthy period of time.
-When you are looking after a cat, you need to consider every possibility and plan ahead.
+You may be going on a vacation, a work trip, or making a visit out of town.
+Alternatively, there might be issues outside your control, such as an emergency requiring you to stay at the hospital for a lengthy period.
+When looking after a cat, you must consider every possibility and plan ahead for extended periods of separation.

-Here are some things to consider when you are planning to leave your cat for more than a day.
+Here are some things to consider when planning to leave your cat for more than a day.

 Planning for Extended Periods of Separation

+However, it is possible to fulfill your cat’s food needs without arranging for a sitter.
+This is only recommended with leaving your cat for up to three days – any longer, the food will go stale.
 Make sure you use only dry food.
-Do not leave out wet food as it will go bad in a day and your cat will either go hungry or get sick from eating it.
+Wet food will go rancid in a day, and your cat will either go hungry or get sick from eating it.

-So, as I’ve said, enough food and water.
-However, by enough, I mean more than enough because although cats do have a sense of portion control, you should not count on it.
+Also, always ensure you leave more than enough food for your cat.
+Although cats have a sense of portion control, you should not count on it.
 Your cat might not be used to having a lot of food out in the open and may attempt to eat most of it at once.
 She may even finish two days’ worth of food in one day.

 To avoid this issue, calculate how much food your cat would normally eat in the number of days you will be gone, and add a day’s worth of food just in case.
 This will be enough for 2-4 days of complete alone time for your cat.
 Even if she eats like crazy, she will not have to suffer more than half a day without food.